The-OpenROAD-Project-Attic/PEX/README.md

 ## Getting Started
 ### Prerequisite
-- Python 3.6
+- python 3.6
 - Cadence Innovus 17.1 or newer
 - pip 18.1
-- Python3-venv
+- python3-venv

-Additionally, please refer to [*requirements.txt*](requirements.txt) file in this repository.
+Additionally, please refer to *requirements.txt* file in this repository.
 The packages in requirements.txt will be installed in a virtual environment during build.

 ### 3-party Module